-Whether you’re a pizza lover, partial, prefer smoked meats and vegetables, or like to show off your flame-grilling skills, you can complete your KönigOutdoor kitchen with the latest weatherproof solutions from brands such as Fulgor Milano, Beefeater, Vitrifrigo, and Alfa Forni, which are all options when you buy a KönigOutdoor design.
-Or if you already have your own cooking kit, your designer will be able to integrate it seamlessly into your new outdoor space.
+Are you a pizza lover, partial, prefer smoked meats and vegetables, or like to show off your flame-grilling skills?
+Then you can complete your KönigOutdoor kitchen with the latest weatherproof solutions.
+Brands such as Fulgor Milano, Beefeater, Vitrifrigo, and Alfa Forni are all options here when you buy a KönigOutdoor design.
+Or if you already have your own cooking kit, your designer can integrate it seamlessly into your new outdoor space.

 Step four: Durable dining and seating solutions

-Great options include low-maintenance, waterproof steel and iron solutions, modern-rustic resin and wicker designs, rust-resistant aluminium, or recycled plastic sets.
+Great options include low-maintenance, waterproof steel and iron solutions and modern-rustic resin.
+There are also wicker designs, rust-resistant aluminium, or recycled plastic sets.

-Weatherproof paint is also a good way to ensure any small storage solutions or furniture pieces don’t get damaged by UV lights or moisture.
+Weatherproof paint is also a good way to ensure any small storage solutions or furniture pieces aren’t damaged by UV lights or moisture.

-To keep things looking good for years to come, don’t forget you can purchase weather-resistant covers for your furniture, appliances, seating and dining solutions, so they’ll be well protected when the weather turns.
+To keep things looking good for years to come, you can purchase weather-resistant covers for your furniture, appliances, seating and dining solutions.
+They’ll be well protected when the weather turns.